r0bi/webtempprobe-lua/README.md

 # webtempprobe-lua
-Ported my python webtempprobe to Lua on the ESP8266
+Rewrote my DS18B20 python webtempprobe in Lua for the ESP8266 microcontroller